TMayowa/TMayowa/README.md

       * contribute to sustainability 💚
       * Build a game I can play with my brother 🎮
       * build little helpful projects that could become startups 🏢
-- 🌱 I’m currently learning/working on python GUI
+- 🌱 I’m currently improving my python skills
 - 💬 Ask me about supply chain management
-- 📫 How to reach me: oluwamat@stud.ntnu.no
+- 📫 How to reach me: togunmayowa@gmail.com
 - 😄 Pronouns: He
 - 🌞 Enjoying the summer sun